Online Shopping Delivers Record Breaking Returns2019 Holiday Shopping Season to Deliver Record Breaking Returns

 This shouldn’t really be a big surprise to those familiar with current retail trends.
 More and more consumers have been moving shopping online every year.
 This year, online sales via smartphones grew 46% from last year, accounting for 33% of all Cyber Monday sales in 2019—at a new record of $3 billion, according to Adobe Analytics data.
 And, Cyber Monday has overtaken Black Friday in terms of sales, and is now the biggest shopping day of the year.
 2019’s Cyber Monday brought in a record $9.4 billion, compared to $7.4 billion on Black Friday.

-Online shopping is a clear winner in the era of online shopping.
+Online shopping is a clear winner in the era of ecommerce.
 And, to stay in trend with the convenience of online shopping, retailers must offer simpler solutions for returning goods.

 How Modern Retailers and Distributors Approach Returns

 For retailers, it’s critical to respond to these shopping trends.
 Via Kevin Warren, UPS Chief Marketing Officer, “For retailers, a seamless returns process is essential to keeping and growing business.”

 Keeping overhead low while offering a better online shopping experience is a major challenge for retailers and distributors.
 This is not a simple task as online returns present numerous unique problems.
 For example, most returns need to be handled individually.
 And, the influx of returns force distribution centers to allocate more space for inventory coming back.
 Once a return is initiated, the retailer’s margins are significantly reduced.
 Best case scenario, the item is restocked or sold to resell partners.
 But, according to RetailWire, many times a returned item just ends up in a landfill.